paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2019-09-02-brighton_to_lisbon.md

   image_ratio: 1.5
 %}

 **12:34, Paris-Montparnasse.** After a brisk walk from the *Port-Royal* RER station, I arrive at this [modern carbuncle][3] with about 10 minutes to spare.
-The French railway system is now a mishmash of different brands, so I board an SNCF TGV INOUI service to Hendaye.
+The French railway system is now a mishmash of different brands, so I board an <span lang="fr">SNCF TGV INOUI</span> service to Hendaye.
 The [double-decker Duplex][4]’s are incredibly spacious.
 My reclining seat has a large pulldown table, desk light, USB and power sockets.
 All undone by a low-hung luggage rack which I repeatedly hit my head against.

-**18:35, Hendaye.** Having arrived 45 minutes earlier, I board the [_Sud Express_][5], a Renfe/CP operated train hotel that has seen better days.
+**18:35, Hendaye.** Having arrived 45 minutes earlier, I board the [_Sud Express_][5], a <span lang="es">Renfe</span>/<span lang="pt">CP</span> operated train hotel that has seen better days.
 In one of the carriages is a small bar/restaurant, lorded over by portly gentleman fond of rules.
 No photos.
 No video.
 No card payments.
 I inadvertently break the first rule before seeing the sign.
 The third rule is not apparent until I try to pay for my meal.
 I have visions of doing the washing up as payment.
 Fortunately, the train manager is able to bring a card payment machine to my compartment later in the evening.

 ## Monday, 2 September 2019